cgwire/kitsu/docs/getting-started-production/README.md

 And you can change the color of the bar in the Gantt diagram (3).
 Per default, the **coloring** is set in Neutral.

-But you can the color of the bar, depending on what you need.
+Per dfault the color of the bar is set on **Status color**, but you can change it.

 ![Task type page schedule coloring](../img/getting-started/task_type_schedule_coloring.png)